hypo69/hypo/pytest/gemini - set 4/en/src/bots/chat_gpt_nodejs/chatgpt-telegram/readme.md

 # Since the provided code is just a link to an article,
 # there's no Python code to test.
 We'll create some
-# dummy functions and test them to illustrate the process.
+# dummy functions and test them to illuStarte the process.

 def add_numbers(x, y):
     """Adds two numbers."""